(Feature Photo: Helen with Koukoundi Women, Upper Volta 1979. Photo by Richard Henderson)

-In 1954 at Syracuse, Helen avoided this route into social-class fixation — instead joined rooming houses, building life-long friendships with more diverse, intellectually challenging women.11
+In 1954 at Syracuse, Helen avoided this route into social-class fixation — instead she joined rooming houses, building life-long friendships with more diverse, intellectually challenging women.
+Her social relationships proliferated.12

 2-B, In introductory anthropology,

 Helen read Bronislaw Malinowski – a path-breaker who showed the social and psychological functions of the magical rituals Helen herself was doing to help her hero.
 This revelation propelled her into anthropology, and to say she would “marry an anthropologist and go to Africa.”
 This places her from our view as very non-feminist, and so she was at this point.
 13

 2-C, Helen was “swept off her feet” by an actual male,

 a graduate student in psychology, tall, handsome, articulate, clever, an active and overt breaker of “social conventions”.
-13 He was highly engaging, except in intimate social interactions, where his view was purely “What’s in this for ME?”
-He openly bragged of greedy consumption of female bodies14, and he soon jilted Helen, ran off to northern New York State with a job as high-school psychologist.
+14 He was highly engaging, except in intimate social interactions, where his view was purely “What’s in this for ME?”
+He openly bragged of greedy consumption of female bodies15, and he soon jilted Helen, ran off to northern New York State with a job as high-school psychologist.

 Phase Three: Berkeley Breeds Team-Work